ModeShape/modeshape/README.md

 ModeShape is open source, and we welcome anybody that wants to participate and contribute!

+Before committing anything, PLEASE make sure you have set up all of the development tools (see http://community.jboss.org/wiki/ModeShapeDevelopmentTools), are following the project's guidelines (see http://community.jboss.org/wiki/ModeShapeDevelopmentGuidelines), and are using our accepted workflow (see http://community.jboss.org/wiki/ModeShapeDevelopmentWorkflow).

 If you want to fix a bug or make any changes, please log an issue in the [ModeShape JIRA](https://issues.jboss.org/browse/MODE) describing the bug or new feature.
 Then we highly recommend making the changes on a topic branch named with the JIRA issue number.
 For example, this command creates a branch for the MODE-1234 issue: